pmcilreavy/pmcilreavy.github.io/_posts/2018-08-05-caller-expression-attribute.md

 > "Allows developers to capture the expressions passed to a method, to enable better error messages in diagnostic/testing APIs and reduce keystrokes."

-The _CallerArgumentExpression_ attribute is effectively giving me the `Expression<Func<T>>` solution I was toying with above but without the performance overhead and without the clunky `() => _thing_` syntax.
+The _CallerArgumentExpression_ attribute is effectively giving me the `Expression<Func<T>>` solution I was toying with but without the performance overhead and without the clunky `() => _thing_` syntax.

-Not only would this be a super easy code change for me, I would just need to add the _CallerArgumentExpression_ attribute and I'm done.
-It would also mean that callers of the library would just pass in the variable they wish to guard against being null as they've always done but they would no longer have to explicitly specify the name.
+Not only would this be a super easy code change for me to implement, I would just need to add the _CallerArgumentExpression_ attribute and I'm done.
+It would also mean that callers of the library would just pass in the value of the argument they wish to guard against being null as they've always done but they would no longer have to explicitly specify the name.
 Ultimate goal achieved!